Content from Introduction

 Questions

-- How many resources should it request initially?
+• How many resources should I request initially?

-- What options does the scheduler give to request resources?
+• What scheduler options exist to request resources?

 Objectives